Migrating to an SDK-style project

 Did you find this article valuable?

-Support Denis Akopyan by becoming a sponsor.
+Support NET eXplorer by becoming a sponsor.
 Any amount is appreciated!